locationtech/geotrellis/raster/src/main/scala/geotrellis/raster/resample/README.md

 #geotrellis.raster.resample

 ##Resampling
-Often, when working with raster data, it is useful to change the number of rows and/or columns.
+Often, when working with raster data, it is useful to change the resolution, crop the data, transform the data to a different projection, or to do all of that at once.
+This all relies on our ability to resample, which is the act of changing the spatial resolution and layout of the raster cells, and interpolating the values of the modified cells from the original cells.
 For everything there is a price, however, and changing the resolution of a tile is no exception: there will (almost) always be a loss of information (or representativeness) when conducting an operation which changes the number of cells on a tile.